 Do I need to live nearby?

-How much time do I need to commit outside the course sessions?
+How much time do I need to commit outside the gatherings and guided audio teachings?

 As much or as little as you want!
-We do strongly recommend you listen to the guided 1:1 audio teachings that accompany each of our live Zoom sessions before we meet online - usually no longer than 30 minutes each, but there are otherwise no formal assignments, papers to write, assigned readings to do or exams to revise for.
-Whatever you feel inspired to read, do or make beyond our sessions together is completely up to you and very welcome for discussion and questions within the cohort.
+We do strongly recommend you plan to pace yourself with our guided audio teachings between our live online integration sessions to get the most out of our conversations and jot down your thoughts and reflections in your coursebook, but there are otherwise no formal assignments, papers to write, assigned readings to do or exams to revise for.
+Whatever you feel inspired to read, do or make beyond our sessions is completely up to you and very welcome for discussion and questions within the cohort.
 It's your journey!

 Which energetic systems will we be working with?